 Work Submission

-The completed proof is sent back to the Orchestrator for validation.
+The proof is submitted to the Orchestrator, where it is queued for verification.

 5